jonstraveladventures/paper-search-interface/README.md

 ## ⚠️ Important Notice

-**This repository contains only the search interface and processing tools.
-The actual paper data is not included and must be obtained separately from [Paper Copilot](https://papercopilot.com).**
+**This repository includes both the search interface and the paper data for immediate use.**

 - **Data Source**: All paper metadata originates from [Paper Copilot](https://papercopilot.com)
 - **Usage Rights**: Users must comply with Paper Copilot's [Terms and Conditions](https://papercopilot.com/policy/terms-and-conditions/)
-- **Data Processing**: This tool processes locally obtained data for personal, non-commercial use only
+- **Data Processing**: This tool processes data for personal, non-commercial use only

 ## Features